Ahmad Ali Khan of Malerkotla

 Sir Muhammad Ahmad Ali Khan (10 September 1881 – 16 October 1947) was the penultimate Nawab of Malerkotla State in India from 1908 until his death.
 He was the only nawab of the state who had his name inscribed on coins, and was noted for his extensive building projects.
 Though considered an ineffectual ruler and relatively unpopular during his lifetime, Ahmad's policies were later credited with ensuring communal peace in his small state during the widespread religious violence amid the Partition of India in 1947.
-As result, public opinion of his reign greatly improved after his death.
+As a result, public opinion of his reign greatly improved after his death.

 Early life

 Muhammad Ahmad Ali was born at Malerkotla in 1881.
 He was the second son of Nawab Ibrahim Ali Khan.